amineNouabi/alx/README.md

 - [alx-system_engineering_devops](github.com/amineNouabi/alx-system_engineering_devops): This subrepo contains projects and exercises related to system engineering and DevOps.

 - [sorting_algorithms](github.com/amineNouabi/sorting_algorithms): This subrepo contains projects and exercises related to sorting algorithms in C.

-- [AirBnB_clone](github.com/amineNouabi/AirBnB_clone): This subrepo contains a clone of the AirBnB website, built using Python and MySQL.

 - [simple_shell](github.com/amineNouabi/simple_shell): This subrepo contains a simple UNIX command interpreter, built using C.